Jubilee Pool: Construction and opening

 The plan to build a pool in Penzance became something of a political issue, with local councillors seeing it as a choice between the pool or improving the town's water supply.
 One town councillor predicted the project would be "the biggest white elephant Penzance has ever had".

 The lido was designed between 1931 and 1934 to be built on Battery Rocks, which was already a popular bathing spot, to designs by Captain Frank Latham, the Borough Engineer of Penzance.
 Its design has been described as "Art Deco", "Art Nouveau-styled" and "cubist-inspired", and is reportedly influenced by the shape of a seagull in flight.

-It was opened on the 31 May 1935, as part of the Silver Jubilee celebrations for King George V.
+It was opened on the 31 May 1935, as part of the Silver Jubilee celebrations for King George V. By August 1935, almost 60,000 people had visited the pool resulting in takings of nearly £700.

 Use and decline

 The pool was damaged by the Ash Wednesday Storm of 1962 which hit the UK on 13 March 1962, with the lido's far wall being breached.

 Visitor numbers declined after the 1970s, when the popularity of lidos waned, and the pool fell into disrepair.
-It was closed in 1992, but was restored and made a listed building after the formation of the Jubilee Pool Association (later called the Friends of Jubilee Pool).
+Plans to turn the site into a leisure centre were proposed, The pool was closed in 1992, but was restored and made a listed building after the formation of the Jubilee Pool Association (later called the Friends of Jubilee Pool).
+The campaign gained support in Penzance, but the costs of maintenance and restoration were opposed by some local councillors from St Ives and Hayle who felt that ratepayers in their towns were being forced to pay for something that they did not use.

+New sea defences and a reinforced concrete lining were built in 1993 at a cost of £260,000.
+The funding for renovation was sourced from the local authority Penwith District Council, the UK government, and the European Union.